-- Navy Seal Drill: Make sure to keep your abs enjoyed throughout this high-intensity version of the Pilates rock 'n' roll exercise.
+- Navy Seal Drill: Make sure to keep your abs engaged throughout this high-intensity version of the Pilates rock 'n' roll exercise.

 - Lateral Hop: Take a break from the front-to-back motions of everyday life with this side-to-side leap.
 Stepping out instead of leaping also works.

-- Long Jump Backpedal: Channel you inner track and field athlete with this power move.
+- Long Jump Backpedal: Channel your inner track and field athlete with this power move.